 For example, people who work in hospitals might not have the time to check their emails as often as people who have a lot of free time outside of work.

-For those people, you may want to send them an email once or twice a day so they can get some free time to check their inbox.
+For those people, you may want to send them an email once or twice a day so they can get some free time to check their inboxes.

-Others might not want to receive emails from you at all – such as when they have a problem that’s already been solved or if they prefer to focus on other tasks.
+Others might not want to receive emails from you unless they have a problem you still can help with

 Email is great for keeping organized and being efficient with your time.
 But it’s also not always the best way to communicate in certain situations.
 Try different techniques if the email isn’t doing the job.